gstrainovic/shai-hulud-detect-rust/README.md

 ### 🎓 How We Achieved 100%

 After 8 experimental scanner attempts, we achieved 100% match by:
-1. Reading all 1697 lines of the Bash script (instead of guessing)
+1. Line-by-line Bash implementation
-2. Per-test-case verification (23 test cases)
+2. Per-test-case verification (26 test cases)
-3. Line-by-line logic replication
+3. Pattern-level matching
 4. Systematic testing and verification
+5. Cargo test integration

 See `../archive/failed-attempts/` for the learning journey.